Hekstra-Lab/envs/pages/index.md

 **Without vim**

-By default the enviroments will have `jupyterlab-vim` and `jupyterlab-vimrc` installed.
-To not install these add `no-vim` to the file name the just before the yaml. e.g. `jupyter.yaml -> jupyter-no-vim.yaml`
+By default the enviroments will not have `jupyterlab-vim` and `jupyterlab-vimrc` installed.
+To install these add `vim` to the file name the just before the yaml. e.g. `jupyter.yaml -> jupyter-vim.yaml`

 **Choose your own environment name**